…When the level of development and previous knowledge are taken into account.

 …When the entrepreneurial spirit is kept alive and active.

-The New City School will become bilingual
+The New City School is bilingual

 At the New City School pupils together with their parents and learning coach will decide what degree of bilingualism is to be achieved at the end of the learning period. » More about it